 America is at the end-of-life for most of the technology used in corporate IT.
 Data centers cannot efficiently grow forever, customers cannot afford more Oracle and VMware.

 The event shining a light on this end-of-life is the movement to the cloud.

 Firms are spending billions of dollars moving apps to the cloud.
 They are waking up to the fact that in “the cloud” not much changes.
 Apps run pretty much the same, cost as much or more, generate vendor lock-in and are a disappointment to management.

-Digital transformation is vendor-led.
+Digital transformation is vendor-led and mostly FAKE.
 Vendors who have zero transformation in their own organizations are defining transformation as something well within current technology to deliver.

 We believe in the Einstein Effect: one cannot solve problems with the same tools that created them.

 We believe, and we are proving, that fundamentally new technology stacks are the only way to deliver different outcomes.
 We invest in and support firms delivering such foundational change.

 Our challenge is how to introduce new technology stacks to a market both protected and throttled by technology incumbents whose lives are threatened by new compute paradigms.